This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following bar tools:

-Julep Tin: This is a small, metal or glass cup that’s designed to keep the drink icy cold and enhance its presentation with a frosty exterior.
-I used the Godinger Hamilton House Tumbler.
+Julep Tin: This is a small metal or glass cup with a rounded shape that’s designed to keep cocktails icy cold and develop a frosty exterior.

 Tasting Notes